oruga-ui/oruga/packages/docs/documentation/configuration.md

 | teleportTarget     | Define the default target element for teleport and programmatic feature                                                                                                                                                        | <code style='white-space: nowrap; padding: 0;'>document.body</code>    |
 | useHtml5Validation | Enable HTML5 form validation attribute                                                                                                                                                       | <code style='white-space: nowrap; padding: 0;'>true</code>    |
 | invalidHandler | Callback function that allows for custom behavior when HTML constraint validation would visually report that a field is invalid.
 Takes the input and its parent field (if any) as arguments. | <code style='white-space: nowrap; padding: 0;'>null</code> |

-Have a look at the docs of each component to know all the customisable fields/props by config.